 A pitch deck is an essential fundraising tool, whether you’re looking to raise $50,000, $500,000 or $50 million.

+Hopefully these decks will help you understand what is persuasive enough to get into a VC’s head and get them to invest.
 We’ll also touch upon the best takeaways from each deck so you’ll get an idea of what to include in your startup pitch decks.

 From behemoths like Facebook and YouTube to up-and-coming superstars like Buffer, together these startups have raised millions of dollars and are now worth billions!